Ibibio people

-The Ibibio people (English: /ɪbɪˈbiːəʊ/) are a coastal people in southern Nigeria.
-They are mostly found in Akwa Ibom and Cross River States.
-They are related to the Efik people.
+The Ibibio people (/IbI'bi.oU/ ih-bih-BEE-oh), also known as the Ibom are a coastal people in southern Nigeria.
+They are mostly found in Akwa Ibom, Cross River, and the Eastern part of Abia State.
 During the colonial period in Nigeria, the Ibibio Union asked for recognition by the British as a sovereign nation.

-The Annang, Efik, Ekid, Oron and Ibeno share personal names, culture, and traditions with the Ibibio, and speak closely related varieties (dialects) of Ibibio which are more or less mutually intelligible.
-The Ekpo and Ekpe societies are a significant part of the Ibibio political system.
+The Annang, Ekid, Oron and Ibeno share personal names, culture, and traditions with the Ibibio, and speak closely related varieties (dialects) of Ibibio that are more or less mutually intelligible.
+The Ekpo and societies are a significant part of the Ibibio political system.
 They use a variety of masks to execute social control.
 Body art plays a major role in Ibibio art.

-Origin
+Origin and history

+The predominant paternal haplogroup among the Ibibio is E1b1a1-M2.
+The ancestors of the Ibibio originally came from Northeast Africa and moved around the Green Sahara.
+The gradual movement of the proto-Ibibio to the Cross River Region may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.

-The Ibibio people are reputed to be the earliest inhabitants of the south southern Nigeria.
-It is estimated that they arrived at their present home around 7000 B.C.
-In spite of the historical account, it is not clear when the Ibibio arrived at state.
+The Ibibio people are reputed to be one of the earliest ethnic groups inhabiting southern Nigeria.
+It is estimated that they arrived at their present home around 1000 B.C.
+In spite of the historical account, it is not clear when the Ibibio arrived at the state.

-According to some scholars,they might have come from the central Benue valley, particularly, the Jukun influence in the old Calabar at some historical time period.
+According to some scholars, they might have come from the central Benue Valley, particularly, the Jukun influence in the old Calabar at some historical time period.
 Another pointer is the widespread use of the manila, a popular currency used by the Jukuns.
 Coupled with this, is the Jukun southern drive to the coast which appears to have been recently compared with the formation of Akwa Ibom settlements in their present location.

-The most accepted version of Ibibio history described that the Cameroon will offer a more concise explanation of the Ibibio migration story.
+The most accepted version of Ibibio history described that the Cameroon will offer a more concise explanation of their origin.
 This was corroborated by oral testimonies by field workers who say that the core Ibibio people were of the Afaha lineage whose original home was Usak Edet in the Cameroons.
-The Usak Edet (Isanguele) are a subgroup of the Ekoi people (the Ejagham).
+The Uşak Edet (Isanguele) are a subgroup of the Ekoi people (the Ejagham).
 This was premised on the fact that among the Ibibio people, Usak Edet is popularly known as Edit Afaha (Afaha's Creek) which reflects the fact that Ibibio people originated from Usak Edet.